 - More psychological care results in more positive mood and confidence

-- Positive mood and confidence motivates more action towards recovery, which results in more physical improvements
+- Positive mood and confidence motivate more action towards recovery, which results in greater physical improvements

-- Physical improvements boost confidence and positive mood even more
+- Physical improvements further boost confidence and positive mood, enhancing the cycle

 As you can see, there is much to gain from psychological care after stroke.
-If you’re interested in a holistic approach to recovery, here are the types of psychological care you can consider, which we will review next.
+If you’re interested in a holistic approach to recovery, there are several types of psychological care you can consider, which we will review next.

 Seeking Psychological Care After Stroke

-Here are some methods for psychological care after stroke:
+Here are some options for psychological care after stroke:

 - Psychotherapy.
-This is often referred to as “talk therapy” where you sit down and speak to a trained therapist, which can help with a variety of psychiatric disorders including post-stroke depression.
+This is often referred to as “talk therapy” and involves sitting down and speaking with a trained therapist.
+Psychotherapy can help with a variety of psychiatric disorders including post-stroke depression.
 If therapy is started early, it may even help prevent post-stroke depression altogether.

 - Positive psychology.
 While traditional psychology focuses on mental illness, positive psychology focuses on mental wellness.
-It focuses on creating states of happiness, meaning, and fulfillment by using exercises that help retrain the brain.
+This method concentrates on creating states of happiness, meaning, and fulfillment by using exercises that help retrain the brain.
 The book Healing & Happiness After Stroke touches on positive psychology for stroke survivors.

 - Mindfulness.
 This includes the practice of living in the present moment rather than worrying about the past or future.
 Mindfulness can be a valuable addition to a daily routine after stroke as it can help reduce feelings of anxiety and depression.
 If you are unsure how to begin, there are apps that help with mindfulness, such as Headspace.

 - Cognitive behavior therapy (CBT).
-This modality of therapy is based on the idea that our emotions are caused by our thoughts.
+This form of psychotherapy is based on the idea that our emotions are caused by our thoughts.
 By challenging negative self-talk, it can help you improve your psychological wellbeing.

 In addition to these treatments, there are many other types of psychological care available.
 This includes art therapy, music therapy, and participation in stroke support groups to listen and learn from other stroke survivors.
-Experiment with different modalities until you find one that’s right for you.
+Experiment with different treatments until you find one that’s right for you.

 Improving Psychological Care After Stroke